emsig/emg3d/docs/usage.rst

 https://werthmuller.org.

-To install emg3d from source, you can download the latest version from GitHub and either add the path to ``emg3d`` to your python-path variable, or install it in your python distribution via:
+To install emg3d from source, you can download the latest version from GitHub and install it in your python distribution via:

 .. code-block:: console